Forrest Gump: Casting

 John Travolta was the original choice to play the title role and later said that passing on the role was a mistake.
+After turning down the role, he went on to play a role in Pulp Fiction instead.
 Bill Murray, Chevy Chase, and Matthew Broderick were also considered for the role.
 Sean Penn had stated in an interview that he had been the second choice for the role; he would later portray a character with a disability in the 2001 film I Am Sam.
 Tom Hanks revealed that he signed on to the film after an hour and a half of reading the script.
-He initially wanted to ease Forrest's pronounced Southern accent, but was eventually persuaded by director Robert Zemeckis to portray the heavy accent stressed in the novel.
+He dropped out of the role of Andy Dufresne in The Shawshank Redemption in favor of Forrest Gump.
+Hanks initially wanted to ease Forrest's pronounced Southern accent, but was eventually persuaded by director Robert Zemeckis to portray the heavy accent stressed in the novel.
 Hanks also said it took him three days producing unusable footage in order to learn how to play the role.
 Winston Groom, who wrote the original novel, describes the film as having taken the "rough edges" off the character whom he had envisioned being played by John Goodman.
 Additionally, Tom's younger brother Jim Hanks is his acting double in the movie for the scenes whenever Forrest was running.
 Tom's daughter Elizabeth Hanks appears in the movie as the girl on the school bus who refuses to let young Forrest sit next to her.
 Sally Field agreed to take on the role of Mrs. Gump after reading the script.
+Jodie Foster turned down the role of Jenny, the filmmakers eventually settled on Robin Wright for the role.
 Joe Pesci and Kevin Bacon were considered for the role of Lieutenant Dan Taylor, which was eventually given to Gary Sinise.
 Sinise drew inspiration from the struggles that Vietnam War veterans, some on his wife's side of his family, were going through when returning from serving in Vietnam.
 David Alan Grier, Ice Cube and Dave Chappelle were offered the role of Benjamin Buford Blue, but all three turned it down.
 Chappelle, who said he believed the film would be unsuccessful, has been reported as saying that he regrets not taking the role.
 Hanks was aware of Chappelle's disappointment in missing out on the part and agreed to work with him in a future movie, which ended up being You've Got Mail.
 Rapper Tupac Shakur also auditioned.